-Dozens of prominent men — including Matt Lauer, Harold Ford Jr. and Sen. Al Franken — have lost or left their jobs amid allegations of sexual misconduct over the past several months.
-They are leaving behind positions of great influence — a morning show anchor reportedly making $25 million a year, a managing director at a major bank and a Senate seat during a pivotal moment in politics.
+Dozens of prominent men — including Matt Lauer and Sen. Al Franken — have lost or left their jobs amid allegations of sexual misconduct over the past several months.
+They are leaving behind positions of great influence — a morning show anchor reportedly making $25 million a year and a Senate seat during a pivotal moment in politics.
 But who’s going to fill these roles?

 Pundits and many among the wider public are calling for women to get the jobs.
 “We shouldn’t just be taking the bad ones down,” lawyer and writer Jill Filipovic wrote in an essay for TIME.
 “We need to start demanding that their replacements are female.”

 Conscientiously promoting women into such prominent jobs may help right the gender imbalance that continues to plague workplaces, from Hollywood to Washington.

 As of June 21, TIME counted over 100 high-profile American men who have been publicly accused of some type of sexual misconduct since the Harvey Weinstein accusations broke.
 Some of their jobs are being filled by women — with caveats.
 Robin Wright will become House of Cards‘ top star, though only for the show’s shortened final season.
 Hoda Kotb succeeded Matt Lauer as the co-anchor of the Today show, but she admitted: “I’m not making Matt Lauer money.
 Not even close.”
 (Lauer was rumored to make $25 million a year.)

 As TIME has been tracking the men who have been accused, we will also examine the resulting power and culture shifts in quantifiable ways.
 Below are women who have replaced some of the men accused of harassment or misconduct.
 We will continue to update this list.